learn-co-curriculum/phase-0-configuring-the-flatiron-student-portal/README.md

 ### Action item

 1. Open the "Terminal" application using "Spotlight Search"
-2. Type “touch ~/.netrc && chmod 0600 ~/.netrc” and press <Enter>
-3. You may be asked to enter your password
+2. Type `touch ~/.netrc && chmod 0600 ~/.netrc` and press `<Enter>` _(Note: you may be asked to enter your password.)_
-4. Type “learn whoami” and press <Enter>
-5. Don’t type anything here yet
+3. Type `learn whoami` and press `<Enter>` _(Note: don’t type anything here yet.)_
-6. Go to your Public Profile Management webpage at https://portal.flatironschool.com/account/profile in your browser (Note: if you’re not logged in, you will need to log in again.)
+4. Go to your Public Profile Management webpage (https://portal.flatironschool.com/account/profile) in your browser _(Note: if you’re not logged in, you will need to log in again.)_
-7. Look for the "Username" heading and copy your username, but not `https://learn.co/`
+5. Look for the "Username" heading and copy your username, but do not copy the text `https://learn.co/`
-8. Go to `https://portal.flatironschool.com/` and add your username after the `/`, press `<Enter>`
+6. Go to your Flatiron School Student Portal Profile page ("https://portal.flatironschool.com/" + your username)
-9. Scroll all the way to the bottom of the page to the heading “The information below is sensitive and unique to your account.
-Only you can view this information.” with a red background.
+7. Scroll all the way to the bottom of the page to the heading "The information below is sensitive and unique to your account.
+Only you can view this information." with a red background.
-10. Copy the string of characters under the “OAuth token” header
+8. Copy the string of characters under the "OAuth token" header
-11. Paste the string of characters into the terminal and press <Enter>
+9. Paste the string of characters into the terminal and press `<Enter>`

 ### Check your work